What is a sub brand and when do you need one

 Step 1

-Once you've decided on your model, its time to create your brand portfolio and choose a name for your sub brand.
-This is an important decision, as it will be the first thing people see when they encounter your brand.
-Make sure it's something memorable and reflective of what your brand stands for.
+Once you've decided on your model, choose a name for your sub brand.
+This is the first thing people see when they encounter your brand — make it memorable and reflective of what the original brand and this new brand stand for.

 Step 2